apache/seatunnel/docs/en/connector-v2/sink/kafka.md

 Then the message containing "shoe" will be sent to partition zero ,because "shoe" is subscripted as zero in assign_partitions, and the message containing "clothing" will be sent to partition one.For other messages, the hash algorithm will be used to divide them into the remaining partitions.

-This function by `CustomPartitioner` class implements `org.apache.kafka.clients.producer.Partitioner` interface.If we need custom partitions, we need to implement this interface as well.
+This function by `MessageContentPartitioner` class implements `org.apache.kafka.clients.producer.Partitioner` interface.If we need custom partitions, we need to implement this interface as well.

 ### transaction_prefix [string]